How to find the LMB

 - London Underground (tube maps)

-From the station there are many buses to the Addenbrooke’s campus, or you can take a taxi to site.
+From the station there are many buses to the Addenbrooke’s campus, including the Cambridgeshire Guided Busway services R, A and U that stop on Francis Crick Avenue close to the LMB.
+Alternatively you can take a taxi to site.

 Transport from London airports to Cambridge